 Spar Nord Bank

 Spar Nord Bank A/S, based in Aalborg, North Jutland region, focuses on small and medium-sized companies and household customers in the local communities.
 With 394,000 customers, it operates through 49 branches (local banks) and employs over 1,520 full-time employees, 1,040 of whom work at the local banks.
 All major Danish cities and towns have a Spar Nord branch.
 With national market share of 4% and North Jutland market share of 32%, the company offers deposit and lending products, life and general insurance, credit cards, pension solutions, leasing products, trading and financial market services, investments, internet banking and more.
-As of September 2018, the Bank’s total assets and loans were US$13.293 billion and 7.25 billion, respectively.
+As of September 2018, the Bank’s total assets and loans were US$13.3 billion and US$7.25 billion, respectively.
 The total business volume reached US$38.06 billion.
 Net profit was US$132 million in Q1-Q3 2018.
 The company is listed on NASDAQ Copenhagen Stock Exchange and is owned by over 107,000 shareholders.
-Spar Nord Foundation is the largest shareholder, holding about 20 percent of the share capital.
+Spar Nord Foundation is the largest shareholder holding about 20 percent of the share capital.

 Ringkjøbing Landbobank A/S is one of the top 10 banks in Denmark with total balance sheet of DKK 49.286 billion and shareholders' equity of DKK 7.2 billion.
 Established in 1886, it is a regional and niche bank with main operations in central and west Jutland.
 The company is the most popular Danish bank based on customer reviews.
 Nordea is the worst bank in Denmark, according to a Voxmeter survey of about 40,000 customers.
 The Bank’s two major shareholders are UK-based Parvus Asset Management Europe (9.4% of share capital) and ATP (5.1%), a Danish investor and pension provider.
 Landbobank employs about 690 full-time employees and operates a network of over 10 well-established branches in the following cities: Herning, Holstebro, Hvide Sande, Tarm, Viborg, Vildbjerg, Holte, Ringkøbing, Vejle, and Aarhus.
 The Bank is listed on the NASDAQ Copenhagen Stock Exchange (ticker: RILBA).
 In June 2018, Danish FSA has approved the merger of Ringkjøbing Landbobank A/S and Nordjyske Bank A/S.